franapoli/repo/README.md

 <!-- Grab your social icons from https://github.com/carlsednaoui/gitsocial -->

 # News:

+## Current:

++ When using multiple tags now by default they match when at least one matches (OR).

++ Now tags can be matched using OR, AND, NOT or any external logical function.

++ Fixed a bug in print when showing one item.

+## 1.0

 + Aug 3 2015
     Now on CRAN

 + Jul 30 2015
     1.0 released.

 # repo